dtewinkel/GitWorktreeProjects/README.md

 ### Rethink tools functionality

-- Allow to define script in project to start when opening worktree?
+- Allow to define script in project to start when opening working tree?
 - Default script in project or project settings?

 ## Assumptions